Home » Symptoms » Cat Symptoms A-Z » Discharge of Foul-Smelling Pus

 A common cause of pus formation in cats is bite wounds.
 Cats have sharp teeth that can cause small but deep wounds.
 These wounds close quickly over the surface, creating an anaerobicAnaerobic describes life forms or processes that occur in the absence of oxygen.
 In veterinary medicine, this often refers to anaerobic bacteria that thrive in low-oxygen environments and can cause infections. environment that promotes the growth of certain bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..

-Other causes can be abscesses that form when an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is trapped in a limited area of the body.
-Abscesses often occur in areas that have been damaged by injuries, injections, or foreign objects, such as thorns or splinters.
+Other causes can be abscesses that form when an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. becomes trapped in a confined area of the body.
+Abscesses frequently occur at sites damaged by injuries, injections, or foreign bodies such as thorns or splinters.

-In rare cases, systemic infections, such as bacterial infections of the blood (sepsisSepsis is a life-threatening condition caused by the body's overwhelming response to an infection, which can lead to damage to its own tissues and organ failure.), or fungal infections can lead to pus formation in various parts of the body.
+In rarer cases, systemic infections such as bacterial blood infections (sepsisSepsis is a life-threatening condition caused by the body's overwhelming response to an infection, which can lead to damage to its own tissues and organ failure.) or fungal infections can lead to pus formation at various body sites.

 Typical accompanying symptoms